wp-plugins/erident-custom-login-and-dashboard/readme.txt

 = How can I add my own image to use as Login screen's background? =

-Simply upload your image using WordPress uploader and copy the image link from there and paste it in the Custom Login and Dashboard Settings page.
+Simply upload your image using WordPress uploader and copy the image link from there and paste it in the Custom Login and Dashboard

+Settings page.

 = On next update will I lose my previous settings? = By default you will not lose any of your previous settings.
 Check the Plugin Un-install Settings.

+= I want some custom changes.
+How can I do that? =
+You can edit the plugin's php file through WordPress plugin editor.
+But once you made an update the changes you made will disappear.
+So

+make sure to backup your changes before updating.

 == Screenshots ==